 "The final goal must be the uncompromising removal of Jews altogether.
 To accomplish these goals, only a government of national power is capable, and never a government of national weakness."

-1920 - Under Hitler's direction, the party adopts the swastika as its emblem and changes its name to the National Socialist (Nazi) Party.
+1920 - Under Hitler's direction, the German Workers' Party adopts the swastika as its emblem and changes its name to the National Socialist German Workers' Party (Nazi Party).
 Its platform calls for the removal of civil rights for Jews and for their expulsion from Germany.

 As the German economy begins to buckle under the weight of the enormous war reparations demanded by the Treaty of Versailles and debts incurred during the war, popular support for the Nazis begins to increase.
 Inflation and unemployment climb.
 The German Government loses its majority in the elections of 1920, introducing a decade long period of political instability.
 Nazi Party membership increases to about 3,000.

-1923 - When the German Government defaults on its reparation payments, the French Army occupies the Ruhr.
-Inflation skyrockets and is fuelled when the government begins printing more and more money in a desperate attempt to solve the crisis.
+1923 - When the German Government defaults on its reparation payments, the French Army occupies the Ruhr Valley.
+Inflation skyrockets.
+Fuel is added to the fire when the government begins printing more and more money in a desperate attempt to solve the crisis.
 The value of the Deutschmark plummets.

 In mid-1920 US$1 is worth 40 marks.
 By July 1923 the exchange rate has blown out to 160,000 marks to US$1.
 By August 1923 the rate is 10 million marks to the dollar.
 By November 1923 the figure is 4.2 trillion marks to the dollar.
 Almost overnight, Germans have lost their life savings.
 Social unrest begins to escalate.